rahildoshi97/materforge/paper/paper.md

 - **Inverse Property Computation**: The library can generate inverse piecewise-linear functions, enabling the determination of independent variables from known property values.
-  This capability is essential for energy-based numerical methods and iterative solvers [@voller1987fixed], where temperature is computed via the inverse function of the enthalpy.
+  This capability is essential for energy-based numerical methods [@voller1987fixed], where temperature is computed via the inverse function of the enthalpy.
-  While currently focused on single dependent variables, the underlying architecture is designed to be extensible toward multiple independent variables (e.g., pressure, shear rate).

-- **Built-in Validation Framework**: A comprehensive validation framework checks YAML configurations for correctness, including composition sums, required fields, and valid property names.
-  This prevents common configuration errors and ensures reproducible material definitions [@roache1998verification].
+- **Built-in Validation Framework**: A comprehensive validation framework checks YAML configurations for correctness, including composition sums, required fields, and valid property names, preventing common configuration errors [@roache1998verification].

-- **Integrated Visualization**: An integrated visualization tool allows users to automatically generate plots to verify their property definitions visually, with the option to disable visualization for production workflows after validation.
+- **Integrated Visualization**: An integrated visualization tool automatically generates plots to verify property definitions, with the option to disable visualization for production workflows.

 # Usage